-In summary, while GRACE is proving invaluable to our understanding of continental water mass transport, TVG would be even more valuable at higher resolutions in time and space.
-This demand is evident in the recommendations from the NRC Panel on Water Resources and the Global Hydrologic Cycle [NRC, 2007], who state that global measurements of surface water, soil moisture, and groundwater are required at spatial resolutions of 100 km.
+The demand for finer spatial resolution is also evident in the recommendations from the NRC Panel on Water Resources and the Global Hydrologic Cycle [NRC, 2007], who state that global measurements of surface water, soil moisture, and groundwater are required at spatial resolutions of 100 km.
 Further, at the recent Graz Workshop, 2009, J. Famiglietti and M. Rodell, as representatives of the Hydrologic Science community called for spatial resolutions of 100 km x 100 km and temporal resolutions of 10-15 days.

-4.5.5 Polar Ice and Glaciers
+5.5.5 Polar Ice and Glaciers